fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 All tests must pass (or be adjusted to the new code).

-If you add more public functions, please add the corresponding test for them.
+If you add more public functions, please add the corresponding test.